Skip to content

 The translation of this description in actual executable code (the "how") is handled via the Phenotype.execute() method.
 The execute method returns a PhenotypeTable - the realization of the defined Phenotype in a particular database.
 See execute() for details.

 All Phenotype's in Phenex derive from the Phenotype class.
+To subclass, see documentation for Node.

 Source code in phenex/phenotypes/phenotype.py

-class Phenotype:
+class Phenotype(Node):

 """